-Dallas is the largest city of the Dallas-Fort Worth Metroplex, a consolidated metropolitan area (known alternately as DFW or the Metroplex) with a population in excess of 6.3 million.
+Dallas is the largest city of the Dallas-Fort Worth Metroplex.
+There is a large demand for foundation repair in Dallas, Texas.
+The area is a consolidated metropolitan area (known alternately as DFW or the Metroplex) with a population in excess of 6.3 million.
 As of July 2008, the Metroplex was the fastest growing metropolitan area in the nation.
 Dallas is the ninth largest city in the country with most of the city located in Dallas County.
 However, small portions of the city also extend into the neighboring counties of Collin County, Denton County, Rockwall County, and Kaufman County.

 For more information about Dawson’s Dallas Foundation Repair services, see the following:

-a FREE, no obligation Foundation Inspection* in Dallas, Texas
+· Request a FREE*, no obligation Foundation Inspection and Cost Estimate

-· Browse the Foundation Repair Methods commonly used in Dallas, Texas
+· Compare the foundation repair methods commonly used in Dallas, Texas

 · See a step-by-step walkthrough of the Foundation Repair Process